nawawishkid-old/docker-compose-runner/README.md

-# Docker Compose Manager
+# Docker Compose Runner
-Manage docker-compose
+Run `docker-compose` command on any project without changing directory.

 ## Features
 - [ ] All compose functions can accept all original `docker-compose` options.